sparkflows/sparkflows-docs/docs/user-guide/connectors/save-cassandra.rst

    :alt: cassandra
    :width: 90%

-Once the above workflow is executed successfully, the data gets viisible in the specific table of Apache Cassandra.
+Once the above workflow executes successfully, the data gets visible in the specific table of Apache Cassandra.

 .. note::  Make sure that the Cassandra host URL is accessible from the Fire Machine.